Robmanpacman/Movie-Anaylsis/readme.md

 The questions I want to answer are of the following:
 1. Which movie made the most money?
 2. Which movies made the most money between 2010 - 2020?
-3. What genre is the most common in the top 250?
+3. What genre produced the most gross in the top 250?

 These are some questions we can answer using various techinques in Python and SQL.
 Also presenting our findings with a program like Tableau will make things easier!
 ---------------------------------------------------------------------------------------------------------